All illustrations courtesy of the Naruyama Gallery.

 I had explained previously that it was not possible for me to sleep with a man before marriage, and getting into his hotel bed, I reminded him of this.
 I said, “I will only be able to rest beside you.”

 He said, “Of course,” and a couple minutes later I was shouting.
-I realised after that I had shouted something profane.
+I realized after that I had shouted something profane.
 It was something I did a couple of times that night.

 Toward dawn he asked, “Do you like me?”